deltachat/deltachat-pages/en/help.md

 - If a little **padlock** is shown beside a message, this implies that the message is end-to-end-encrypted _and_ is sent from the given sender _and_ your answer will be end-to-end-encrypted as well.

-- If there is **no padlock**, the message is usually transport encrypted eg. because you or the sender have disabled end-to-end-encryption or the sender uses an app that does not support end-to-end-encryption.
+- If there is **no padlock**, the message is usually transported unencrypted eg. because you or the sender have disabled end-to-end-encryption or the sender uses an app that does not support end-to-end-encryption.

 ## How can I verify the sender?